 The company is owned by Rupert Murdoch who is a board member of News Corp 21st Century Fox.
 James Murdoch (son) is chief executive of 21st Century Fox and recently left in May 2018 according to Reuters.
-Lachlan (the other son of Murdoch) and Rupert Murdoch will serve as co-chairmens of the new Fox.
+Lachlan (the other son of Murdoch) and Rupert Murdoch will serve as co-chairman of the new Fox.
 Revenue analysis can be found at Investopedia and income reports here.

 Analysis / Bias

 According to a Pew Research Center survey “Fox News was the main source for 40% of Trump voters” during the 2016 election.
 Further, another Pew Survey indicates “When it comes to choosing a media source for political news, conservatives orient strongly around Fox News.
 Nearly half of consistent conservatives (47%) name it as their main source for government and political news.”

-Fox News typically looks at the issues from a conservative perspective and also has a number of on air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Laura Ingraham, and Tomi Lahren.
-Fox News typically skews conservative as there is less criticism of Trump, therefore the majority of stories are pro-Trump.
+Fox News typically looks at the issues from a conservative perspective and also has a number of on-air personalities that are strong supporters of Trump, such as Sean Hannity, Tucker Carlson, Laura Ingraham, and Tomi Lahren.
+FNC typically skews conservative as there is less criticism of Trump, therefore the majority of stories are pro-Trump.

-In review, Fox News publishes stories with emotionally loaded headlines such as “’They Wanted It to Blow Up’: Limbaugh Says Success of Trump-Kim Summit Caught Media Off Guard” and “Tucker: 2016 Russia Collusion ‘Witch Hunt’ Now Extends to Jill Stein.”
-When it comes to sourcing they typically utilize pro-Trump pundits such as Rush Limbaugh who has a very poor record with fact checkers, as well as credible sources such as the Wall Street Journal.
-Fox News is also known to publish right wing conspiracy theories, although after being sued they retracted the story.
-Fox News has also been deemed the least accurate cable news source according to Politifact.
+In review, FNC publishes stories with emotionally loaded headlines such as “’They Wanted It to Blow Up’: Limbaugh Says Success of Trump-Kim Summit Caught Media Off Guard” and “Tucker: 2016 Russia Collusion ‘Witch Hunt’ Now Extends to Jill Stein.”
+When it comes to sourcing they typically utilize pro-Trump pundits such as Rush Limbaugh who has a very poor record with fact-checkers, as well as credible sources such as the Wall Street Journal.
+Fox News is also known to publish right-wing conspiracy theories, although after being sued they retracted the story.
+FNC has also been deemed the least accurate cable news source according to Politifact.